-There are few things better than a hearty dish of chicken and noodles, no matter what season it is!
-This recipe is made in the crockpot, and tastes like a homemade version of Bob Evan’s!
+There are few things better than a hearty dish of crockpot chicken and noodles, no matter what season it is!
+This recipe tastes like a homemade version of Bob Evan’s!
 You can serve this Amish style chicken and noodles over mashed potatoes for the ultimate comfort food.

 So, to start off- a few things about this recipe.
 I made this a couple of months ago, but didn’t get around to writing the post until now.
 Usually when I create a new dish, I write the recipe in a post draft so I don’t forget it.

 When I finally ran across the pictures and remembered that I never actually published the post, I was more than a little to disheartened to see that there was no draft post, which meant that there was no recipe.
 There was also 0% chance that I remembered what it was.

 Since I had no idea what method I used to make it the first time, I basically started from scratch and hoped that I ended up in the same place.
 I grabbed a whole chicken and cut it into pieces, chopped some carrots and celery into large pieces, threw in some chicken broth, cream of chicken soup and some seasonings, started the slow cooker and hoped for the best.

 Once it finished cooking, I removed the chicken, stirred in some wide homestyle noodles, put the chicken on top, and ran out of the house to Jonathan’s pre-K art show.